VanHelwig/router-log-ui-downloader/README.md

 ### Python Script (downloadrouterlogs.py)

 This script automates the login to the router's web interface, navigates to the submenu, and downloads log files.
-Configuration details such as IP address, credentials, and element XPaths are stored in the YAML file.
+The router password is securely retrieved from the `ROUTER_PASSWORD` environment variable, and configuration details like IP address, URLs, and element XPaths are stored in the YAML file.

 ### Bash Script (routerlogtransfer.sh)